python-sdbus/python-sdbus/README.md

     # Acquire a known name on the bus
     # Clients will use that name to address this server
     await request_default_bus_name_async('org.example.test')
-    # Export the object to dbus
+    # Export the object to D-Bus
     export_object.export_to_dbus('/')